-You should breathe only through the nose.
+It would be best if you breathed only through your nose.
 The nose is designed for breathing.
-The nose is the first line of defence, warning you of harmful smells, and trapping and filtering out particles and bacteria.
+The nose is the first line of defense, warning you of harmful smells, and trapping and filtering out particles and bacteria.

-When you breathe rapidly into the upper chest you stimulate the sympathetic nervous system associated with ‘flight or fight’ response of the body.
-By controlling your breathing you can initiate the ‘relaxation response’ of the body which reduces stress.
+When you breathe rapidly into the upper chest, you stimulate the sympathetic nervous system associated with the ‘flight or fight’ response of the body.
+By controlling your breathing, you can initiate the ‘relaxation response’ of the body, which reduces stress.

-An expert on breathing whilst exercising is Dr John Douillard whose breathing techniques have been used by dozens of world-class athletes, including tennis greats Martina Navratilova and Billie Jean King.
+An expert on breathing while exercising is Dr John Douillard, whose breathing techniques have been used by dozens of world-class athletes, including tennis greats Martina Navratilova and Billie Jean King.

 He is a great advocate backed by research who says we should bring the intensity of our exercise down to a point where we can breathe through our nose.
 He has shown that this improves performance, stamina, focus, and coordination.

 He believes that we should breathe through our nose when exercising because it stimulates the parasympathetic nervous system associated with regeneration and rejuvenation.
 When we exercise to intensity whereby we breathe through the nose in a rapid upper chest type emergency breath, this degenerates us and causes stress to the body.